pasqal-io/pasqal-cloud/README.md

 ```

 #### Method 1: Username + Password
-If you know your credentials, you can pass them to the SDK instance on creation.
+If you know your credentials, you can pass them to the SDK instance on creation:

 ```python
 sdk = SDK(username=username, password=password, project_id=project_id)